tc39/proposal-object-from-entries/README.md

 This can be written many different ways, and potentially adds noise because it's not likely to be obviously related to the outward purpose of the function doing it.

+### When is this useful?

+`Object.fromEntries` doesn’t imply a preference for ordinary objects over `Map`.

+If you have a collection with an arbitrary set of keys, even if they’re strings, and especially if you intend to add/remove members over time, `Map` data is likely a more appropriate model than object properties.
+Properties are well-suited to describing interfaces or fixed-shape models, but poorly suited for modeling arbitrary hashes, and `Map` aims to serve that case better.

+We don’t always get to choose the model.
+This is one of the things `fromEntries` is meant to help with.
+Recognizing that some data is an arbitrary collection, one might prefer to model it using `Map`.
+Later that data may need to be passed to an API whose contract expects it to be modeled as an ordinary object though (think query params, headers, etc): `externalAPI(Object.fromEntries(myMap))`.

+Data that comes from or must be serializable to JSON often uses properties to model arbitrary collections.
+Metaprogramming that reflects on entries is another scenario where we may manipulate or filter entries and then wish to convert them back into an object — for example, when processing objects suitable for passing to `Object.defineProperties`.
+For one more example, while not everybody agrees on whether it’s a good idea, contracts involving arbitrary-key objects may also be chosen deliberately if an author feels they improve API ergonomics.

 ## Motivating examples